chriskyfung/chriskyfung.github.io/_posts/2019-09-23-Configure-a-Firewall-and-a-Startup-Script-with-Deployment-Manager.md

 Let recall your memory.
 You have already used them to manually install an Apache web server in the previous lab, if you have done the first challenge lab _"[Google Cloud Essential Skills](/blog/qwiklabs/Google-Cloud-Essential-Skills-Challenge-Lab)"_.

 This time, you need to deploy the commands automatically with the Deployment Manager.
 It is similar to use a remote startup script in the previous lab _"[Deploy a Compute Instance with a Remote Startup Script](/blog/qwiklabs/Deploy-a-Compute-Instance-with-a-Remote-Startup-Script)"_.
-You have to configure a metadata, but you use the key `startup-script` and the commands directly as the value (rather than `startup-script-url` and a remote file URL).
-For more information, read [Setting Metadata and Using Startup Scripts](https://cloud.google.com/deployment-manager/docs/step-by-step-guide/setting-metadata-and-startup-scripts) in the Cloud Deployment Manager Documentation.
+You have to configure metadata, but you use the key `startup-script` and the commands directly as the value (rather than `startup-script-url` and a remote file URL).
+For more information, read [Setting Metadata and Using Startup Scripts](https://cloud.google.com/deployment-manager/docs/step-by-step-guide/setting-metadata-and-startup-scripts) in the Cloud Deployment Manager documentation.

 Add the following properties to the instance configuration: